- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 Regardless of the laws where you are riding, it is always advised to protect yourself as much as possible.
 Safety helmets and protective clothing including leathers are always recommended.

 A big part of hiring any vehicle abroad is insurance cover.
-Their are lots of providers, lots of compare site and more motorcycle hire companies that will all be offering full comprehensive insurance.
+There are lots of providers, lots of compare site and more motorcycle hire companies that will all be offering full comprehensive motor insurance.
 When choosing an insurance provider make sure you read all the small print, you may be covered in most circumstances, but then charges extra for all scratches or wheel damage.